nyctivoe/nyctivoe.github.io/src/content/posts/link-cut-tree.md

 ---

 # What is Link Cut Tree (LCT)
-Link cut tree is a data structure
+Link cut tree is a data structure that can dynamically maintain a forest